pastordan/pastordan.github.io/_posts/2016-12-19-things-to-do-while-that-man-is-president.md

 13. Work in a soup kitchen or volunteer at a food pantry.
 It needs to be done anyway, even more now.

-14. A couple of hards one: if you don’t like mega-corporate banks, join a credit union.
+14. A couple of hard one: if you don’t like mega-corporate banks, join a credit union.
 Help start one for underserved neighborhoods.

 15. Foster a child.
 Welcome that little stranger into your home and love them, deeply.